 I don’t know about you, but I am always looking for ways to make school easier.
 I am homeschooling five kids (10th grade, 7th, 4th, 1st, and preschool), and it can be hard to keep everyone busy at the same time!
-This morning I grabbed a muffin tin, some cupcake liners, and our coin jar and set up this quick coin counting activity for my first grader.
+This morning I grabbed a muffin tin, some cupcake liners, and our coin jar and set up this quick hands-on first grade math activity.
 It ended up being a big hit!

 This coin counting activity would make a fabulous math center!
 To set up it up, simply write amounts of money on paper cupcake liners with a marker.
 Then set out some coins.
 That’s it!
 The photo below shows what I set up for my first grader.
 I also made a muffin tin for Janie (age 4) with smaller amounts.
 I gave her only pennies for counting, and it was perfect.